chinmay-farkya/chinmay-farkya/README.md

 ## Professional Experience
 Over the last 1 year, participated in contests on Sherlock, C4 and Cantina securing top 3 and top 5 positions in multiple contests across various domains including lending and borrowing, perpetuals, and more.
 This consistent success demonstrates a broad and deep understanding of different blockchain technologies and auditing skills.
 I have pretty good knowledge of the Defi landscape.

+I have done a few solo audits as well.
 Recently, I got accepted into Block 6 of yacademy DAO auditing fellowship.

 ## Technical Skills